 Security and Emergency Preparedness

 Halifax Port Authority Credentialing Office

-Credentialing office hours are: Monday – Thursday, 8:00 a.m. – 3:00 p.m. and are by appointment only.
+Credentialing office hours are Monday to Thursday, 8:00 a.m. to 3:00 p.m. by appointment only.

-Persons wishing to make an appointment shall contact the credentialing office at: (902) 426-1597.
+Anyone wishing to make an appointment shall contact the credentialing office at: (902) 426-1597

 Credentialing Office Location:

 1096 Marginal Road

 MTSC application form may be found on this website or by contacting the Credentialing Office.
 HPA’s Credentialing Office can provide you with instructions on applying for an MTSC or Port of Halifax Identification Card.

 Our role at the HPA is to facilitate the safe, secure and efficient movement of trade in the Port of Halifax.
 We are not first responders in an emergency.
 However, we work closely with our many partners and with all response agencies in emergency situations.
 Our 24/7 Primary Control Centre (PCC) and Emergency Coordination Centre (ECC) act as a coordination centre for relaying information and managing emergencies, incidents and other occurrences on port lands and in the Halifax Harbour.
 During an emergency, the HPA follows Incident Command System (ICS) control structure and procedures and exercises this system annually with the different agencies.